 Now come on, be honest – do you actually clean and oil all your garden tools after every use?
 I thought not.
 And neither do I. And yet we expect them to serve us perfectly throughout the whole of the growing season with never a squeak of inefficiency!
 So, while it’s pelting or freezing outside, give a Christmas present to your spades, forks, trowels, hoes, loppers, shears and secateurs (even your scythe, Poldark!) and sharpen them up.
 My tool-shed is pretty damp, so I keep any bladed tools in a tub of oily sand, but they still need some TLC occasionally.
 Blunt cutting edges on any garden tool results in bruised, snagged stem-edges, inaccurate cuts inviting infection, and more effort for your poor fingers and arms.

 First of all, clean them up using a wire brush, wire wool or a nylon scourer, scrubbing off the rust, dirt or plant sap ( a cloth soaked in white spirit will shift tough dirt).
-Then sharpen them up using a whetstone or a file – there are lots on the market; my Sharpening Set in France in fact comes from Harrod Horticultural, and works very well.
+Then sharpen them up using a whetstone or a file.
 Finish the job by wiping the implement with an oily rag, which will stop rust forming and keep any moving parts working smoothly.

 And just think of the warm, smug glow you’ll have when you’ve done them all!!!